A general class of invariant diffusion processes in one dimension: Lie point symmetries

 \subsection{Symmetry algebra}

 Now we can turn to discuss the infinitesimal symmetries of \eqref{mainLPE}.
 In order to make this article self-contained we shall recall some relevant results of \cite{Guengoer2018}.
 We take this opportunity to correct a number of misprints therein.
-A general element of the symmetry algebra of \eqref{mainLPE} will be a vector field of the form